 The Agency's Board of Directors approves an operating budget annually that is funded with revenues generated by administrative fees earned on programs, interest income earned on investments, repayment of program funds, and earnings and reserves from trust agreements.
 These revenue sources are used to cover operating expenses.
-The decision to use restricted or unrestricted receipts to fund a payment is transaction-based.
+The decision to use restricted or unrestricted receipts to fund a payment is considered at the transaction level depending on the nature of the payment.